 I once worked with a client where the business and IT did not have a peaceful history.
 The business made a strategic decision to move to packaged applications.
 They were convinced that the business would make the decisions and IT was not going to interfere in their packaged implementation.
 When the meetings were set-up for the application configuration IT did not play a significant role.
 There was a mistaken impression that the increased usage of packaged applications means a decreased role of data architecture .
 The opposite should be true.
 A solid enterprise architecture is crucial in a packaged application environment.
 When basic data quality rules are ignored, mistakes happen that will affect a company for years.

-Without a defined strategy, packaged applications will create silos of data.
+Without a defined data architecture strategy, packaged applications will create silos of data.
 The data will not be easily shareable between applications.
 Each department has the tendency to set-up a package in the way that makes the most sense for their department without being completely aware of the ramifications of their decisions.
 Viewing all data as an enterprise resource ensures that the data will be shareable across systems.
 When decisions are being made in the configuration of the accounts receivable package it is critical that it is clearly understood how those decisions will affect the customer service system.
 We must keep in mind that each data source is one piece of a larger puzzle.
 We must ensure that each new piece fits in with the existing pieces.

 1) Pick a system of record for each business attribute